lukacupic/Droidio/README.md

 # Droidio — A Star Wars Phrase Generator
-Droidio is a simple tool for generating randomized phrases from the vast Star Wars universe.
+Droidio is a simple but slick web tool for generating randomized phrases from the vast Star Wars universe.

 Ideal for Pictionary-like games, or just random geeky fun.